swttt/HomeyDash/.github/issue_template.md

-**What OS are you using?**

-Android/iOS/Windows/MacOs

-**What browser are you using?**
+**What OS and browser are you using?**

-Chrome/Internet Explorer/Safari/Firefox
+E.g. iOS Safari or Android Chrome

 **What did you try to achieve?**

-*Please include detailed steps how we can reproduce the issue*
+...

 **What was the result?**